Peter Leitch (businessman)

 Sir Peter Charles Leitch KNZM QSM (born 8 May 1944), also known as The Mad Butcher, is a New Zealand businessman.
-Although well known in New Zealand for the chain of butcheries he founded and is currently the brand ambassador of, Leitch is arguably just as well known for his charity, fundraising work and his promotion of rugby league.
+Leitch founded a chain of butcheries, and is currently brand ambassador for the company.
+Leitch is also well known for his charity fundraising work and his promotion of rugby league.

 Early life

 Leitch was born in Wellington in 1944.
 He left school at age 15 on account of dyslexia to work as a newspaper boy.
 He gained a job as a butcher's apprentice in a Seatoun butchery at the age of 16, before later moving to Auckland.

 Career

-In 1971, he opened a butchery in Rosella Road, Mangere East.
-When a friend suggested a marketing gimmick for his radio advertising, Leitch recalled an incident at a pub in which someone referred to him as "that f**king mad butcher", hence his butchery became "the home of the Mad Butcher".
+In 1971, he opened a butchery in Rosella Road, Māngere East.
+When a friend suggested a marketing gimmick for his radio advertising, Leitch recalled an incident at a pub in which someone referred to him as "that fucking mad butcher", hence his butchery became "the home of the Mad Butcher".
 In 2012, "The Mad Butcher" butchery chain had 36 stores from Whangarei to Dunedin.

 Leitch is known for his work for charity and for his enthusiastic support of New Zealand rugby league, the Mangere East Hawks and the Warriors, which has increased the sport's profile in New Zealand.
 He managed the Kiwi's victorious Tri-Nations campaign in late 2005.
 In recognition of his support of the Warriors the club have retired the #19 jersey in his honour.
 The Mad Butcher Suburban Newspapers Community Trust is a fundraising vehicle he helped create to benefit charities.
 Leitch is chairman of the trust, and the deputy chairman is David Penny, general manager of Fairfax Media Suburban Newspapers Auckland.

 He has also fundraised for Allergy New Zealand, Diabetes Auckland, the Prostate Cancer Foundation and Macular Degeneration New Zealand.